Jesse I. Straus: Life and career

 Roosevelt appointed him U.S. Ambassador to France in 1933 and he presented his credentials in Paris on June 8, 1933.
-He served in that office, returning to the U.S. several times for health care, until he resigned for health reasons on August 18, 1936.
 He was fluent in French and was the first Jew to serve in the position.
 He reported to the President that public morale there was low and the country was unprepared for war.
+He served in that office, returning to the U.S. several times for health care, until he resigned for health reasons on August 18, 1936.

-In the 1930s he warned against efforts on the part of American Jews to organize opposition to the Nazi regime in Germany in the belief that it was "stirring up trouble" on an issue in which their involvement only demonstrated their inability to integrate themselves fully into American life.
+In the 1930s, he warned against efforts on the part of American Jews to organize opposition to the Nazi regime in Germany in the belief that it was "stirring up trouble" on an issue in which their involvement only demonstrated their inability to integrate themselves fully into American life.
 According to a biography in the Straus family newsletter, he "felt that Judaism was a religion, not a nationality, and that Jews, and members of all religious groups in any country, should assimilate....He refused all traffic with the Zionists and rigidly opposed pro-Jewish discrimination at Macy's."

 He was one of the founders of the Lycée français de New York.

+Death and legacy

-He died of pneumonia at his home at 720 Park Avenue in New York City on October 5, 1936.
+Straus died of pneumonia at his home at 720 Park Avenue in New York City on October 5, 1936.
 He is buried in Woodlawn Cemetery in the Bronx, New York.

 In response to New Deal legislation increasing estate taxes to 60%, he had distributed some of his assets and revised his will.
 Time called his actions a "protest" and the result of "troubled thought."
 First he gave away one fourth of his Macy's stock, paying far less tax than had the shares remained part of his estate.
 Then on July 31, 1934, he revised his 1933 will to remove a list of gifts to 18 educational and charitable institutions because:

 The present Federal and State estate tax laws impose substantially increased tax burdens upon the estates of decedents and may under certain conditions cause undue hardship and financial sacrifice and loss resulting from untimely sale and liquidation of assets of estates to provide for the payment of such taxes.
 The increased estate taxes upon the estates of decedents are devoted in large part to Governmental social programs.
 Under the circumstances now existing, I deem it advisable to cancel and revoke the bequests made by me...in my [earlier] last will and testament.

 His widow died in 1970 at the age of 94.

-Straus was a noteworthy collector of fine arts and memorabilia.
-He left a collection of autographs to his granddaughter, who donated them to Vassar College, where they form the Jesse Isidor Straus Autograph Collection (ca. 1727-1873).
+Straus was also a collector of fine arts and memorabilia.
+He left a collection of autographs to his granddaughter, who donated them to Vassar College, where they form the Jesse Isidor Straus Autograph Collection (ca. 1727–1873).

-New York City's PS 199, the Jesse Isadore Straus School on West 70 Street, is named for him.
+New York City's PS 199, the Jesse Isadore Straus School on West 70th Street, is named after him.